Dr. Anthony Fauci Gets His Wish As Brad Pitt Plays Him On ‘Saturday Night Live’

 — Saturday Night Live – SNL (@nbcsnl) April 26, 2020

 The skit drew some viral interest, with both Pitt and Fauci’s names shooting to the top of Twitter trends and thousands sharing the video that Saturday Night Live posted.
-In the skit, Fauci appeared to clear up some of the misstatements made by President Donald Trump on the response to the coronavirus, including Trump’s claim that a vaccine would be prepared “relatively” soon.
+In the skit, Fauci cleared up some of the misstatements made by President Donald Trump on the response to the coronavirus, including Trump’s claim that a vaccine would be prepared “relatively” soon.

-Experts have noted that it will likely take 12 to 18 months until a vaccine is completed and widely available.
+Experts have noted that it will likely take 12 to 18 months until a vaccine is completed and widely available, and Pitt-as-Fauci joked about Trump’s loose use of the word “relative.”

 Fauci had brought up the idea of Pitt playing him during an appearance on CNN’s New Day.
 Host Alisyn Camerota asked Fauci if he had thought about Saturday Night Live portraying him.